 - 2 Tablespoons milk (plus more as necessary)

 - Add remaining ingredients and beat until completely combined.
 Start with 1/4 cup of cocoa powder and work your way up until you have it where you want it.

 - Adjust the final consistency with a bit more milk or powdered sugar as needed.

 - Frost your cake or cupcakes right away or store in an airtight container in the refrigerator.

 - To use from the refrigerator, bring to room temperature and then beat for a minute or two or until fluffy again before using.

 *For more dark chocolate color, use dark chocolate or dutched cocoa powder.
 For the guitar cake I used about 1/4 cup of regular cocoa powder for the lighter color and then added 1/4 of dark cocoa powder for the darker color.

-This recipe is enough to frost 12-18 cupcakes or 1 9×13″ cake.
+This recipe makes about 4 cups of frosting, or enough to frost 12-18 cupcakes or 1 9×13″ cake.
 For layer cakes, extra large swirls of frosting or to have extra for piping boarders etc, you may want to make 1 1/2 or 2 batches.